20 minutes Date Launched/Enacted: Aug 1, 2020 Date Published: August 4, 2021

 As BATA moves the Link On-Demand pilot into a more permanent service, it is important to note that Link On-Demand is not a new, but transformed service for Traverse City.
 City Link had its clear place in BATA’s broader transit system, giving people point-to-point rides to important destinations.
 Link On-Demand continues to deliver these important services—using the same buses, same drivers, and same service area—but with increased efficiency for the agency and reliability for its customers.

-Like dial-a-ride and microtransit services across the United States, Link On-Demand is a tool to equitably transport people not always well-served by fixed-route transit.
+Like dial-a-ride and microtransit services across the United States, Link On-Demand is a tool to transport people not always well-served by fixed-route transit.
 At the same time, BATA took advantage of important grants and new technologies to design Link On-Demand into a service that works well for Traverse City.
 US transit agencies have experienced significant challenges recently with decreased ridership exacerbated by the COVID-19 pandemic.
 While fixed-route buses remain the primary staple in BATA’s system, BATA realized that in order for its transit system to best serve its customers, that its dial-a-ride system must adapt, not go away.